 Secretary Castro seemed to mostly agree, adding that the rental crisis is also harming the middle class.
 “How do you mobilize folks to impress upon policy makers at all levels about the needs of different communities?”
 Secretary Castro asked.
 “I don’t see that conversation right now happening enough.”

-The facts made by KQED Learning, many millennials, their goals don’t necessarily line up with this narrow definition success.
-More than previous generations, young people today they say they value travel find self-employment over material things like houses and cars while for immigrant families “making it” used to mean assimilating into
+The goals of many millennials don’t necessarily line up with this narrow definition of success.
+More than previous generations, young people today they say they value travel and self-employment over material things like houses and cars, while for immigrant families, making it used to mean assimilating into American culture.
+Many young first- and second-generation Americans are seeking to present and serve traditions, finding a balance between old and new values.

-THE CHAPTER 4 “THE TRUTHS AND UNTRUTHS”

-American culture.
-Many young first and second-generation Americans are seeking to present and serve traditions, finding a balance between old and new values.
+Youth Radio reporter Kasey Saturn is one of those millennials.
+Her family is from Laos and is ethically Mien.
+Unlike her younger siblings, she has tried to learn to speak Mien even as she participates in traditional American education.
+“I’m trying to pursue higher education, financial aid, and the American dream,” she says.
+“And I’m trying to do all that without losing the Mien ways.”

-But as evident in another Youth Radio story, this one by Isabella Ordaz, the opportunity to pursue the traditional American Dream can sometimes feel like a cultural trade-off.
-When she was ten, Isabella, who is Mexican American and now in high school, moved with her family from her diverse neighborhood with a reputation for high crime, to a primarily white suburb with a low crime rate and prestigious local schools.
+But as evident in another Youth Radio story, this one by Isabella Ordaz, the opportunity to pursue the traditional American dream can sometimes feel like a cultural trade-off.
+When she was ten, Isabella, who is Mexican American and now in high school, moved with her family from her diverse neighborhood with a reputation for high crime to a primarily white suburb with a low crime rate and prestigious local schools.
 While she had more academic options in her new school, it was a culture shock for her suddenly to be one of the only brown students in her class — especially when her white classmates made insensitive comments about Mexicans.
 “I felt like a little brown pebble stuck in a glistening pile of white sand,” she said.
 “And the sand, it didn’t want me there.”

-Statements expressed by Tammy Luhby; it has become increasingly difficult for Americans to climb the economic ladder, says Joseph Stiglitz, a Nobel-prize winning economist.
-The U.S. has one of the highest levels of income inequality among its peers and is among the worst in offering equal opportunities for advancement, said Stiglitz, who spoke Tuesday in New York City.
-Whether an American gets ahead is also more dependent on the income and education of their parents, he said.

-"The American Dream is a myth," said Stiglitz.
+It has become increasingly difficult for Americans to climb the economic ladder, says Joseph Stiglitz, a Nobel Prize-winning economist.
+The United States has one of the highest levels of income inequality among its peers and is among the worst in offering equal opportunities for advancement, said Stiglitz during a speech in New York City.
+Whether an American gets ahead is also more dependent on the income and education of his or parents, he said.
+“The American dream is a myth.”

-A left-leaning authority on income inequality who teaches at Columbia University, Stiglitz is on a publicity tour for his new book, The Great Divide, which is a
+A left-leaning authority on income inequality who teaches at Columbia University, Stiglitz was on a publicity tour for his book The Great Divide, which is a compilation of his articles on unequal societies for the New York Times, Vanity Fair, and other publications.

-THE CHAPTER 4 “THE TRUTHS AND UNTRUTHS”

-compilation of his articles on unequal societies for the New York Times, Vanity Fair and other publications.

-His timing couldn't be better.
-Income inequality and economic mobility have already emerged a s hot of topics for the 2016 presidential election, with candidates on both sides of the aisle offering their prescriptions for solving the growing income gap.
-Stiglitz is one of the several economists who has spoken with Democratic presidential hopeful Hillary Clinton on these issues.
+His timing couldn’t have been better.
+Income inequality and economic mobility had emerged a s hot topics for the 2016 presidential election, with candidates on both sides of the aisle offering their prescriptions for solving the growing income gap.
+Stiglitz was one of the several economists who had spoken with Democratic presidential hopeful Hillary Clinton on these issues.